marvinneugebauer/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects
-Overview of some of my deep learning projects in recent time.
+Overview of some recent deep learning projects, all implemented in **PyTorch**.

 # Description of the Projects